Battle of the Nile: Destruction of L'Orient

 It has never been firmly established how the fire on Orient broke out, but one common account is that jars of oil and paint had been left on the poop deck, instead of being properly stowed after painting of the ship's hull had been completed shortly before the battle.
 Burning wadding from one of the British ships is believed to have floated onto the poop deck and ignited the paint.
 The fire rapidly spread through the admiral's cabin and into a ready magazine that stored carcass ammunition, which was designed to burn more fiercely in water than in air.
 Alternatively, Fleet Captain Honoré Ganteaume later reported the cause as an explosion on the quarterdeck, preceded by a series of minor fires on the main deck among the ship's boats.
 Whatever its origin, the fire spread rapidly through the ship's rigging, unchecked by the fire pumps aboard, which had been smashed by British shot.
 A second blaze then began at the bow, trapping hundreds of sailors in the ship's waist.
 Subsequent archaeological investigation found debris scattered over 500 m of seabed and evidence that the ship was wracked by two explosions.
 Hundreds of men dived into the sea to escape the flames, but fewer than 100 survived the blast.
 British boats picked up approximately 70 survivors, including the wounded staff officer Léonard-Bernard Motard.
 A few others, including Ganteaume, managed to reach the shore on rafts.
 The remainder of the crew, numbering more than 1,000 men, were killed, including Captain Casabianca and his son, Giocante.

 For ten minutes after the explosion there was no firing; sailors from both sides were either too shocked by the blast or desperately extinguishing fires aboard their own ships to continue the fight.
 During the lull, Nelson gave orders that boats be sent to pull survivors from the water around the remains of Orient.
 At 22:10, Franklin restarted the engagement by firing on Swiftsure.
 Isolated and battered, Blanquet's ship was soon dismasted and the admiral, suffering a severe head wound, was forced to surrender by the combined firepower of Swiftsure and Defence.
-More than half of Franklins crew had been killed or wounded.
+More than half of Franklin crew had been killed or wounded.